-Methylprednisolone should be administered with caution in patients with the following conditions.
-Adverse effects are usually associated with systemic use at significant doses.
+North Somerset and South Gloucestershire Cautions including any Methylprednisolone with lidocaine should be administered with relevant action to be caution in patients with the following conditions.
+Adverse effects are taken usually associated with systemic use at significant doses.
 Patients should be informed that their condition can be adversely affected by steroids, however, localised injections at the doses in this PGDs are safe and well tolerated.
-Refer to SPC (Home - electronic medicines compendium (emc)) and discuss with prescriber if you have concerns.

-- Patients on interacting drugs see Drug Interactions section. - Patients on non-steroidal anti-inflammatory drugs (NSAIDs) and/or aspirin see interactions below. - For Secondary care only: Patients on anticoagulant therapy.
-Depending on a suitable INR, joint or soft tissue injections and aspirations in patients taking warfarin are associated with a low risk of hemorrhage.
+Refer to SPC (Home - electronic medicines compendium (emc)) and discuss with prescriber if you have concerns. compendium (emc) and discuss with prescriber in you have concerns.
+Patients on interacting drugs see Error!
+Reference source not found. sections Patients on non-steroidal anti-inflammatory drugs (NSAIDs) - see Drug interactions below. • Secondary care only: Patients on anticoagulant therapy.
+Depending on a suitable INR, joint or soft tissue injections and aspirations in patients taking warfarin are associated with a low risk of haemorrhage.
 It is important that the INR is within recommended range, preferably at the lower end of the range, and the patient is on stable doses of warfarin.
-It is advisable to check the INR again 3-4 days after the injection - Psychogenic disorders (These would include depressive or manicdepressive illness - Patients should be advised to monitor for signs of psychiatric alteration or adverse effects and report to GP.
-See section: advice to patient. - Bleeding disorders or impaired liver/kidney function - Immunosuppressed patients - Patients with diabetes discuss recent blood glucose/HbA1c results to confirm stable and possible effects on blood glucose - Patients with severe anxiety consider alternative treatment - Elderly patients (higher risk of side effects) - Osteoporosis (post-menopausal females are particularly at risk) - Hypertension or congestive heart failure - Glaucoma (or a family history of glaucoma) - Previous corticosteroid-induced myopathy - Fresh intestinal anastomoses - Predisposition to thromboembolic disorders - Ulcerative colitis - Diverticulitis - Myasthenia gravis - Ocular herpes simplex, for fear of corneal perforation - Hypothyroidism - Care should be taken for patients receiving cardioactive drugs such as digoxin because of steroid induced electrolyte disturbance/potassium loss - Patients with seizure disorders - · History of tuberculosis
+It is advisable to check the INR again 3-4 days after the injection Psychogenic disorder (These would include depressive or manic- depressive illness - Patients should be advised to monitor for signs of psychiatric alteration or adverse effects and report to GP.
+See section: advice to patient.
+Bleeding disorders or impaired liver/kidney function Immunosuppressed patients • Patients with diabetes - discuss recent blood glucose/HbA1c results to confirm stable and possible effects on blood glucose Patients with severe anxiety - consider alternative treatment Elderly patients (higher risk of side effects) Osteoporosis (post-menopausal females are particularly at risk) Hypertension or congestive heart failure Impaired cardiac conduction Glaucoma (or a family history of glaucoma) Previous corticosteroid-induced myopathy Epilepsy Fresh intestinal anastomoses Predisposition to thromboembolic disorders Ulcerative colitis Diverticulitis Myasthenia gravis Respiratory impairment Porphyria Ocular hornos simplex, for fear of corpoal perforation Ocular herpes simplex, for fear of corneal perforation Hypothyroidism HypothyroidismHistory of tuberculosis Care should be taken for patients receiving cardioactive drugs such as digoxin because of steroid induced electrolyte disturbance/potassium loss In the treatment of tenosynovitis and tendinitis, care should be taken to inject Depo-Medrone with Lidocaine into the tendon sheath rather than into the substance of the tendon.
+Patients with seizure disorders Consider lower dose post cardiac surgery